- Get Involved

 BIBLIOGRAPHY:John R. Swanton, Source Material on the History and Ethnology of the Caddo Indians (Smithsonian Institution, Bureau of American Ethnology Bulletin 132, Washington: GPO, 1942).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "VINTA INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmv07.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "VINTA INDIANS," accessed July 19, 2019, http://www.tshaonline.org/handbook/online/articles/bmv07.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.